mskccmccf/nonlinearSlideAlignment/README.md

 Since channel names do not propagate to the final tiff, it’s best to create a qupath project file add the images to the project and adjust the names of channels in the project.
 Open the project rather than the individual images subsequently.

+To do: might be more efficient to pyramidalize individual channels and use OME companion XML file to wrap them together.

 Also note on full slides this is very memory intensive, given matlab typically allows only a max percentage of total system memory to be used there might not be enough matlab memory available even on a system with more than sufficient physical memory (e.g. 500gb).
 It might be necessary to increase the virtual memory manually in windows to artificially inflate total system memory and ensure the percent it is willing to take is enough memory for matlab.

+Converting for to parfor in top level script would allow mutliple slides to be run in parallel on a sufficently robust machine.